The Neighbors: Income

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-is a lower rate of childhood poverty than is found in 66.8%
+line, this neighborhood has a higher rate of childhood poverty than 66.4%

 The Neighbors: Occupations

 A neighborhood is far different if it is dominated by enlisted military personnel

 rather than people who earn their living by farming.
 It is also different if